-Lybæk, R., & Sommart, K. (2016).
-Biogas Application Options within Milk Dairy Cooperatives in Thailand: Case Study Tambon Ban Kor, Khon Kaen.
-GMSARN International Journal, 10(1), 1-10.
-Article 10.
+Lybæk, R., & Sommart, K. (2015).
+Biogas application options within milk dairy cooperatives in Thailand: Case study Tambon Ban Kor, Khon Kaen.
+In GMSARN Int.
+Conf. on Smart Energy, Environment, and Community Development in GMS, 16-18 December 2015, Phnom Phen, Cambodia

-General rights Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.
+General rightsCopyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.

 - Users may download and print one copy of any publication from the public portal for the purpose of private study or research.
 You may not further distribute the material or use it for any profit-making activity or commercial gain.

 You may freely distribute the URL identifying the publication in the public portal.